-Granada is often described in travel guides as Spain's best-kept secret.
-It is only in the last few years that visitors to the country have begun to discover just how much the city and the region have to offer, both as a place to live and as a holiday destination.
+The Costa Tropical is often described in travel guides as Spain’s best-kept secret.
+It is only in recent years that visitors to the country have begun to discover just how much the Granada region, including the Costa Tropical, has to offer, both as a place to live and as a holiday destination.

 In the past, visitors to the south of Spain tended to gravitate to the Malaga/Costa del Sol area.
 The main reason for this was the proximity of Malaga airport, and until recently most British exiles bought property and lived – or kept holiday homes – along this section of Spain’s South coast.
 Most Britons moving to the South coast of Spain wanted to live within a short driving distance of the airport.